From Sonic Retro

 The most powerful Badnik type was the Cybernik, of which only 2 were ever made: Shortfuse and Vermin.
 Shortfuse was the first, a prototype made of Megatal, an ultra-hard metal, designed by Grimer to destroy Sonic the Hedgehog.
 However, its organic battery, Shorty the Squirrel, took control and joined the fight against Robotnik, unable to escape from his metal shell.
 Vermin was sent to destroy him but was eventually destroyed by Shortfuse.

-All the Badniks on Mobius were immobilised in episode 100 along with all the electrical systems on Mobius, including Robotnik's Organic Computer on the Floating Island (but not the Floating Island itself or its ancient Guardian Robots), when Super Sonic burst out of the Black Asteroid in Mobius' orbit, transported from the Special Zone by the Omni Viewer, causing an Electro-magnetic pulse that covered the planet.
-Robotnik created a new batch from his new base on Flickies' Island but never regained control over the planet again.
+All the Badniks on Mobius were immobilised in issue #100 along with all the electrical systems on Mobius, including Robotnik's Organic Computer on the Floating Island (but not the Floating Island itself or its ancient Guardian Robots), when Super Sonic burst out of the Black Asteroid in Mobius' orbit, transported from the Special Zone by the Omni-Viewer, causing an electro-magnetic pulse that covered the planet.
+Robotnik created a new batch from his new base on Flickies' Island, but never regained control over the planet again.

 A one off-Sonic story considered a bit of a fan favourite was that of "Smokey and the Badnik", in which a Roller Badnik (which features in Sonic 1's Spring Yard Zone) befriends a young Mobian called Smokey and protects him from a Trooper attack.
 Sonic spares the robot once he realizes that it is harmless and the two walk off into the sunset.